ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

 Note, all goals are accepted by default.

-Let's try runnning our action server:
+Let's try running our action server:

 .. code-block:: bash